bitcointranscripts/bitcointranscripts/wasabi-research-club/coinshuffle-plusplus-part-2.md

 **Anchor:** 00:44:35

 Yeah, so I think Adam, like currently Wasabi does not guarantee termination, right?
-Because if a `CoinJoin` doesn't happen, wasabi bans a coin and then reopens the round and more malicious people could enter the round.
+Because if a `CoinJoin` doesn't happen, Wasabi bans a coin and then reopens the round and more malicious people could enter the round.
 But one way to make it guaranteed to terminate is to only allow the same participants and then exclude them so that it converges to a smaller and smaller number.

 **Tim Ruffing:** 00:45:08